rust-lang/reference/src/destructors.md

 r[destructors.manually-suppressing]
 ### Manually suppressing destructors

-[`std::mem::forget`] can be used to prevent the destructor of a variable from being run, and [`std::mem::ManuallyDrop`] provides a wrapper to prevent a variable or field from being dropped automatically.
+[`core::mem::forget`] can be used to prevent the destructor of a variable from being run, and [`core::mem::ManuallyDrop`] provides a wrapper to prevent a variable or field from being dropped automatically.

 > [!NOTE]
-> Preventing a destructor from being run via [`std::mem::forget`] or other means is safe even if it has a type that isn't `'static`.
+> Preventing a destructor from being run via [`core::mem::forget`] or other means is safe even if it has a type that isn't `'static`.
 Besides the places where destructors are guaranteed to run as defined by this document, types may *not* safely rely on a destructor being run for soundness.

 r[destructors.process-termination]
 ### Process termination without unwinding